Linear attention coupled Fourier neural operator for simulation of three-dimensional turbulence: Conclusion

 \section{Conclusion}

 In this work, we apply the linear attention mechanism to improve neural network models on fast simulation of three-dimensional turbulence.
 The linear attention approximation reduces the overall self-attention complexity from $O(n^2)$ to $O(n)$ in both time and space, allowing the attention mechanism to be coupled with neural networks and trained on GPUs for 3D turbulence problem.
-The linear attention coupled Fourier neural operator (LAFNO) is developed and tested for the simulations of 3D turbulence.
+The linear attention coupled Fourier neural operator (LAFNO) is developed and tested for the simulations of 3D turbulence, including homogeneous isotropic turbulence and free shear turbulence.

 Numerical experiments show that: 1) the LAFNO can accurately reconstruct a variety of statistics and instantaneous spatial structures of 3D turbulence.
 2) the linear attention can reduce 40\% of the prediction error throughout all the time steps.
-3) the linear attention coupled FNO model achieves the same level of computational efficiency as compared with the original FNO model.
+3) the linear attention coupled FNO generalizes better at higher Reynolds numbers than the original FNO.
+4) the linear attention coupled FNO model achieves the same level of computational efficiency as compared with the original FNO model.
 In addition to 3D turbulence simulations, the linear attention can be helpful for the development of advanced neural network models of other 3D nonlinear problems with high-dimensional data.